nslxndr/Nominatim-Data-Analyser/docs/Pipes.md

 ### extract_data

-The `extract_data` method is used to extract a value from the `data` dictionnary of the `pipe`.
-This `data` dictionnary is given as input when the `Pipe` class is instantiated.
+The `extract_data` method is used to extract a value from the `data` dictionary of the `pipe`.
+This `data` dictionary is given as input when the `Pipe` class is instantiated.
 It contains all the data defined for this pipe in the [YAML Rule Specification](YAML-Rule-Specification.md).

 If we have the following pipe specification in the YAML Rule Specification: